Transaction Monitoring: How AI Improves Performance and Efficiency

 What is Transaction Monitoring?

-Transaction monitoring is critical to managing financial crime.
+Transaction monitoring in AML is critical to managing financial crime.

 Any business that moves money is subject to strict financial crime, anti-money laundering (“AML”), and sanctions monitoring regulations.
 These are coordinated by the Financial Action Task Force (“FATF”) and applied by domestic and international regulators and governments.
 The laws are designed to manage threats such as terrorism financing, arms trading, human trafficking, and corruption.